linkdotnet/tips-and-tricks/docs/exceptions.md

 }
 ```

-❌ **Bad** Creating a new exception object with the original as `InnerException` can make debugging harder.
+⚠️ **Warning** Creating a new exception object with the original as `InnerException` but a new stack trace which can make debugging harder.
 ```csharp
 try
 {